au-research/ANDS-ResearchVocabularies-Registry/README.md

 * Backup
   * Download project exports from PoolParty

-## Toolkit API
+## Registry API

-The API is accessed via HTTP.
+The API is accessed via HTTP(S).

 ## Technology

-This section provides some background information on the technology used to implement the Toolkit.
+This section provides some background information on the technology used to implement the Registry.

 ### Java

-The Toolkit has been developed using Java 7, and a Java 7 Runtime Environment is required.
-Specifically, the code uses try-with-resource blocks, multi-catch exception blocks, and the new File IO API.
+The Registry has been developed using Java 8, and a Java 8 Runtime Environment is required.
+Specifically, the code uses lambda expressions.

 ### JPA and Hibernate

-The Toolkit uses JPA for database access.
+The Registry uses JPA for database access.
 Hibernate is used as the implementation provider for JPA.
 The JPA layer provides database independence.
 Nevertheless, because ANDS software has for a long time used MySQL, the MySQL JDBC driver is included, and the software has